BLavery/STM32F030F4P6-Arduino/README.md

 (Revised 12 Nov)

-In your sketch, pins can be referenced by any of (for example) PA4,  D4  or just 4.
-I find using PA4 style to be intuitive as I look at the hardware.
+In your sketch, pins can be referenced by any of (for LED, for example) PA4,  D4  or just 4.
+I find using PA4 style to be intuitive as it agrees with the board markings.

   PA0  D0